GlobalTechInfo/API-QASIM/README.md

 Qasim.styletext('teks');   // text that you wana convert in various styles e.g 'hello'

-Qasim.ringtone('Title');  // title of the ringtone that you wana search e.g 'Shape of You'
+Qasim.ringtone('title');  // title of the ringtone that you wana search e.g 'Shape of You'

 Qasim.mediaumma('url');   // some media url from mediaumma website